RubiesWebCrafts/EatWell/README.md

-# EatWell
+# Jolore
-A Restaurant Menu Page
+A landing page of a product